CtrlK

 Specificity

-Names the domain (frontend interfaces) and some actions (build web components, pages, applications, generates code), but lacks specific concrete actions like 'create responsive layouts, implement animations, style forms' that would make it more comprehensive.
+Names the domain (frontend interfaces) and some actions (build web components, pages, applications, generates code), but lacks specific concrete actions like 'create responsive layouts, implement animations, style forms' that would make it more actionable.

 2 / 3